craftcms/docs/docs/5.x/configure.md

 The primary config file is always evaluated, but only one of the `web` or `console` files are merged on top of it, when present.

 ::: tip
 See the previous section for some examples of how to combine application type-specific configuration and config styles.
-General and database config files support a [fluent](#style) config syntax, but application and custom config files do not.
+General and database config files support [fluent](#style) config, but application and custom config files do not.
 :::

 ### Types and Values